mricon/totp-cgi/INSTALL.rst

 .. warning::

-    You should NOT use the same pin as the user system password.
+    You should NOT use the same pin as the user system password, at least as long as you're using the file-based backend.

 Make sure you set the right permissions on the pincodes file::